 Here are a few alternatives to Goodbudget.

 You Need a Budget is essentially as streamlined as Goodbudget because its main focus is the balance in savings.
 And, by default, your monthly income.
 YNAB has more of an excel spreadsheet look which may be ideal for people who like to organize hard data with no frills.
+Check out my entire YNAB for students review for a deeper comparison.

 Mint is a budgeting tool that offers the same tools as Goodbudget but also offers investing tools, loans, credit tracking, and more.
 While Mint is free, it makes up for that by being ad-heavy, and sometimes it’s a little too easy to find yourself applying for a new debt consolidation loan.
 But for those of us that can control our scrolling finger, Mint provides almost every financial tool you need to be successful but without directly specializing in them.
 For example, Mint offers a pathway to investing but said pathway will take you a 3rd party option.
 Head over to my complete Mint review for more details.